In a nutshell:

 The state health department has several ongoing strategies to increase influenza vaccination rates, but, as with any effort, the effect of these strategies will be bounded in part by the limited resources dedicated to them.
 Yet, influenza vaccination rates in Michigan remain far below the Healthy People 2020 target of 70 percent of the adult population.
 Immunization programs provide health and economic benefits to society, and efforts should be redoubled by making public health a greater budgetary, administrative, and legislative priority.

-At the same time, it is essential that advanced planning for an eventual COVID-19 vaccination program must also be an ongoing priority.
-A proactive COVID-19 vaccine educational campaign will be needed before a vaccine becomes available to ensure that people have access to clear and accurate information about any forthcoming vaccines and the associated benefits/risks.
-Particularly with efforts to fast-track a vaccine, clear and transparent communication about the process are essential; every effort should be made to keep discussion of a vaccine out of political debates.
+At the same time, it is also essential to make advanced planning for an eventual COVID-19 vaccination program an ongoing priority.
+A proactive COVID-19 vaccine educational campaign will be needed before any vaccine becomes available to ensure that people have access to clear and accurate information about forthcoming vaccines and the associated benefits/risks.
+Particularly with efforts to produce a vaccine at “warp speed,” clear and transparent communication about the development and approval process is essential; conversely, every effort should be made to keep discussion of vaccines out of political debates.

-Amid the growing threat of health misinformation, public investment in the capacity of Michigan’s underfunded state and local public health workforce to scale up communication and messaging strategies is sorely needed and could pay dividends long into the future.
+Amid the growing threat of health misinformation, public investment in the capacity of Michigan’s underfunded state and local public health workforce to scale up communication and messaging strategies that are rooted in science is sorely needed and could pay dividends long into the future.